Krillh/Airzlinshire/Gvar/Old Gvar.md

 The vowels are Romanized with the same Roman characters as their IPA counterparts.

 # Roots
 Old Gvar has a collection of roots that have suffixes added to them to make them into words.
 A small collection of words can be used in root form.
+All roots are wither Almost all roots start with a plosive phoneme (like /k/ and /p/)